Distance: 8.5 miles (14 km)

 The path for the next mile or so leads through a number of rocks and boulders.
 The path comes and goes but it easy to navigate amongst the rocks – keep heading in the same direction.
-This area is highlighted on the OS Map as Wool Packs.
+This area is identified on the OS Map as Woolpacks.

-The path leads to an area with a couple of paths to choose from.
-Keep following the path East.
+The path reaches an area with a few options to choose from.
+Keep following the path east.

 Keep left at the next two splits in the path.